vineetsoppadandi/Unimelb/README.md

 2. KnowledgeTechnologies/Porj1 -> Implemented the prject in Python
     * We had to identify lexical blend words amongst the data set provided by implementing on proven researched methods.
-    * Required us to understand the source data, solution design, and research methodology in identifying the lexical blends and reported the finding  methods Accuracy, Precesion, and Recall.
+    * Required us to understand the source data, solution design, and research methodology in identifying the lexical blends and reported the finding methods on the basis of Accuracy, Precesion, and Recall.
     * Based on the research I designed and implemented a solution as per the project requirements.
 The project was assessed on the effectiveness of our code and reseach findings gathered from the project, and I earned 85% in grade.